-1.4 Age/Gender: No age or gender discrimination for the admission to Ph.D. programmes shall be observed as long as there is no physical or mental handicap.
+1.4 Age/Gender: No age or gender discrimination for the admission in Ph.D. programs shall be observed as long as there is no physical or mental handicap.

-1.5 No Objection Certificate (NOC): NOC is required from degree holders from other universities for registration in GC University, Faisalabad.
+1.5 No Objection Certificate (NOC): NOC is required from degree holders from other universities for registration in Government College University, Faisalabad.

-3.1 The duration for the Degree of Ph.D shall not be less than four and more than ten semesters in full residence and not less than six and more than fourteen semesters for the University employees admitted as part time students.
+3.1 The duration for the Degree of PhD shall not be less than six and more than ten semesters in full residence and not less than eight and more than twelve semesters for the university employee admitted as part time students.

 3.2 The employees of the government/ other agencies nominated for Ph.D. degree at this University shall have to take study leave to pursue studies as a regular student, failing which he/ she shall not be admitted.
 However, after getting admission by a nominee in the university, it would be obligatory for the parent department to sanction the study leave or extension in the leave in favour of the nominee within one semester failing which his/her admission shall stand cancelled.

-4.1 There shall be 2 semesters (fall and spring) of 18 weeks each and a summer session of 8 to 10 weeks in each academic year.
+4.1 There shall be 2 semesters (Fall and Spring) of 18 weeks each in an academic year.
 The commencement of semesters shall be regulated by the Academic Council.

 (Explanation: Out of 18 weeks, 16 weeks shall be actual teaching time; the rest may be utilized for enrollment, conduct of examinations and declaration of results, etc.)

-5.1 The subjects of study for the degree programmes may be amended from time to time.
+5.1 The subjects of study for the degree programs are given in schedule – III, which may be amended from time to time.
 A student shall present an acceptable thesis in addition to completing his/her approved course work and comprehensive examination in order to qualify for the award of the degree.

 6.2 Public thesis defense is mandatory, in the presence of a board of senior researchers, consisting of members from an outside organization or a university.
 The defense is done in a public presentation in which teachers, students, and the general public can participate.
 The scholar presents his/her research work and answers the questions of the audience The University will notify in advance the date, time and venue of the event via its website, newsletters and news papers etc.

-7.1 All the academic matters should be routed through proper channel i.e. through the Chairman of the Department, Director, Principal and Dean of the faculty concerned.
+7.1 All the academic matters should be routed through the proper channel i.e. through the Chairman/Incharge of the Department/Director and Principal / Dean of the faculty concerned.

-9.1 Candidates may be admitted at the beginning of each academic year.
-If a candidate fails to complete enrollment, his/her admission shall stand cancelled.
-However, nominees of HEC, GCUF, foreign countries and other government organizations, may be admitted up to the end of each semester with the condition that they will enroll without taking any course.
-They will submit signed Course Registration Form (without any course).
-The semester enrolled, however, will be counted towards their residential requirement.
+9.1 Admission may be conducted twice a year i.e. in the fall semester and spring semester.
+If a candidate fails to complete enrollment, his / her admission shall stand cancelled.
+However, nominees of HEC, GCUF, foreign countries and other government organizations, may be admitted up to the end of each semester with the condition that they will have to cover up the courses by taking seminars, special problem and research project.

-10.1 The Academic Staff: A teacher/researcher of the GC University, Faisalabad (regular) may be allowed to enroll himself/herself for post graduate courses (after getting permission from the competent authority).
-He/she under this arrangement will be a part time student and full time employee.
-He/she will be allowed to enroll maximum of two courses and one seminar in a semester and will be exempted completely from university dues except the examination fee.
-In case, he/she intends to take maximum credit hours allowed to a full time student then he/she will have to take leave from the university and pay full university dues.
+10.1 The Academic Staff: A teacher / researcher of the GC University, Faisalabad (regular) may be allowed to enroll himself / herself for post graduate courses after getting permission from the competent authority.
+He / she under this arrangement will be a part time student and a full time employee.
+He / she will be allowed to enroll maximum of two courses and one semester or special problem in a semester and pay half dues of the semester along with examination fee.
+In case, he / she intends to take maximum credit hours allowed to a full time student then he / she will have to take leave from the University and pay full University dues.

-10.2 Administrative Staff: The administrative staff of the GC University, Faisalabad (regular) will be treated at par for admission to various post graduate courses.
-He/she will take maximum of two courses, one seminar or special problem and will be exempted completed from the university dues except the examination fee.
-He/she, under this arrangement will be a part time student and a full time employee.
-In case, he/she intends to take maximum credit hours or take morning courses he/she will have to take leave from the university and pay full dues.
-However, the number of seats for admission to various degree programmes for administrative staff might be fixed by the Vice Chancellor.
+10.2 Administrative Staff: The administrative staff of the Government College University, Faisalabad (regular) will be treated at par for admission to various post graduate courses under evening program after getting permission from the competent authority.
+He / she will take maximum of two courses, one seminar or special problem and pay half dues of the semester along with examination fee.
+He / she under this arrangement will be a part time student and a full time employee.
+In case, he / she intends to take maximum credit hours or take morning course he / she will have to take leave from the university and pay full dues.
+However, the number of seats for admission to various degree programs for administrative staff might be fixed by the Vice Chancellor.

-11.1 The admission to a degree programme shall be made by the Advanced Studies and Research Board on the basis of merit list prepared and checked by the Directorate of Advanced Studies.
+11.1 The admission to a degree program shall be made by the Advanced Studies and Research Board on the basis of merit list prepared and checked by the Directorate of Advanced Studies.